wp-staging/wp-staging/readme.txt

 = 2.3.6 =
 * Fix: Add version number to css and js files to prevent caching issues
 * Fix: Wrong text domain in a few language strings
+* Fix: Optimizer mu-plugin not installed all the time
+* Fix: Language files not loaded correctly

 = 2.3.5 =
 * New: Enable Optimizer as default option